onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

     - [T12.14 see pll7](#t1214-see-pll7)
   - [Youtube Transcript](#youtube-transcript)

-## Tapescript
+## Tape script

-new headway elementary, fourth edition, by Liz and John  Soars, class CD, published and copyright Oxford University Press 2011
+New Headway elementary [Student's Book], fourth edition, by Liz and John  Soars, class CD, published and copyright Oxford University Press 2011

 ## Unit 1 You and me